-Labeled as a white collar theft offense, embezzlement is codified under California Penal Code 503 making it a crime to fraudulently appropriate property which has been entrusted to someone.
-There are various kinds of embezzlement statutes, but all of them rest on the basic principal stated in PC 503.
-For instance, typically charged against a fiduciary, embezzlement can be applied to public officials misappropriating money, or using money or property outside the permissible scope of employment.
+For instance, usually charged against a fiduciary, embezzlement can be applied to public officials misappropriating money, or using money or property outside the permissible scope of employment.

-Whether a person is charged with a misdemeanor or felony will largely depends on the amount.
+Embezzlement is generally a wobbler, which allows the prosecutor to charge misdemeanor or felony charges.
+Moreover, whether a person is charged with a misdemeanor or felony will largely depends on the amount.
 If the amount embezzled if below $950, then the prosecutor will file misdemeanor charges.
-However, if the amount exceeds $950, then the crime becomes a wobbler punishable as a felony or misdemeanor.
+However, if the amount exceeds $950, then the crime may be charged as a felony or misdemeanor.

-According to CALCRIM 1806, in order for someone to be found guilty of embezzlement (PC 503), the prosecutor holds the burden to prove each of the following elements beyond a reasonable doubt:
+To prove someone is guilty of PC 503, the prosecutor must prove each of the following elements beyond a reasonable doubt: